Celestial Atlas

 William Herschel

-A 13th-magnitude lenticular galaxy (type E/S0) in Pegasus (RA 23 28 35.2, Dec +32 24 56)
+A 13th-magnitude lenticular galaxy (type E/S0?) in Pegasus (RA 23 28 35.2, Dec +32 24 56)

-Apparent size about 1.9 by 1.9 arcmin.
-(Steinicke notes, accompanied by PGC 3088959, a 15th-magnitude compact galaxy (type C, apparent size 0.2 by 0.2 arcmin) just northwest of NGC 7680, at RA 23 28 31.5, Dec +32 25 22; but Herschel wouldn't have noticed such an object, so any connection between the two has no historical significance.)
+Additional Note: Steinicke states accompanied by PGC 3088959, a 15th-magnitude compact galaxy (type C?, apparent size 0.2 by 0.2? arcmin) just northwest of NGC 7680, at RA 23 28 31.5, Dec +32 25 22; but Herschel couldn't have seen such a faint object, so any connection between the two has no historical significance.

 SDSS image of region near lenticular galaxy NGC 7680